pymc-devs/pymc-examples/examples/bart/bart_categorical_hawks.myst.md

 all
 ```

-Til here we have a very good result concerning the classification of the species based on these covariables.
-However, if we want to select a covariable or a group of them to reach the classification is not very clear which of them to select, maybe something sure is that Tail could be eliminated.
-At the beginning when we plot the distribution of each covariable we say that the most important variables to make the classification could be Wing, Weight and, Culmen, nevertheless after running the model we saw that Hallux, Culmen and, Wing, proved to be the most important ones.
-But this result has a wide dispersion and can't not be sure if we really can discard Weight.
-One way to reduce this variability is adjusting the trees separately, below we will see how to do this and get a more accurate result.
+So far we have a very good result concerning the classification of the species based on the 5 covariables.
+However, if we want to select a subset of covariable to perform future classifications is not very clear which of them to select.
+Maybe something sure is that `Tail` could be eliminated.
+At the beginning when we plot the distribution of each covariable we said that the most important variables to make the classification could be `Wing`, `Weight` and, `Culmen`, nevertheless after running the model we saw that `Hallux`, `Culmen` and, `Wing`, proved to be the most important ones.

+Unfortunatelly, the partial dependence plots show a very wide dispersion, making results look suspicious.
+One way to reduce this variability is adjusting independent trees, below we will see how to do this and get a more accurate result.

 +++

-## Fit the model fitting trees separately
+## Fitting independent trees

-The option to fit each tree separately with `pymc-bart` is set in the parameter `pmb.BART(..., separate_trees=True, ...)`.
-In this example using this option doesn't give a big difference in the result, but helps us to reduce the variability in the ppc and get a small improvement in the in-sample comparison.
+The option to fit independent trees with `pymc-bart` is set with the parameter `pmb.BART(..., separate_trees=True, ...)`.
+As we will see, for this example, using this option doesn't give a big difference in the predictions, but helps us to reduce the variability in the ppc and get a small improvement in the in-sample comparison.
 In case this option is used with bigger datasets you have to take into account that the model fits more slowly, so you can obtain a better result at the expense of computational cost.
-The following run the same model and analysis of the above, but fitting trees separately.
+The following code runs the same model and analysis as before, but fitting 3 independent trees.
 Compare the time to run this model with the previous one.

 ```{code-cell} ipython3
 with pm.Model(coords=coords) as model_t: